trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 1.4.3 =
+* Found one more instance of Telemetry Scanner, changed to Telemetry Tracker.
+* Delete cookies when users change their preferences and disable some cookies.
+* Changed cookies used field to textarea for easier reading when lots of cookies are set.
+* Added a text to the settings page explaining that even if cookies are registered, if the user does not input some text for the privacy banner, it won't show up.
+* Adding filters for the admin notification email. [https://gdpr-wp.com/knowledge-base/actions-filters/](https://gdpr-wp.com/knowledge-base/actions-filters/)
+* Adding filters for the request forms button label. [https://gdpr-wp.com/knowledge-base/actions-filters/](https://gdpr-wp.com/knowledge-base/actions-filters/)

 = 1.4.2 =
 * Fix privacy bar reapearing.
 Cookie was not set to expire in a year.